ktaranov/sqlserver-kit/Utilities/README.md

 It generates numerically ordered SQL migration scripts that sit inside your project and take your schema from one version to the next.
 You can add them to version control, use them to build and release, and automate database and application deployments, all in one process.

-## SQL Search
-<a id="sql-search"></a>
-Download page: [SQL Search]
-Release date: ?
-Support Version: ?
-Author: Red Gate
-Free version: Yes
-Prise: No

-Find SQL fast in SQL Server Management Studio and Visual Studio
- - Find fragments of SQL in tables, views, stored procedures, functions, jobs, and more
- - Quickly navigate to objects wherever they happen to be on a server
- - Search across multiple object types and multiple databases
- - Find all references to an object
- - Search with booleans and wildcards

-## SQL Scripts Manager
-<a id="sql-scripts-manager"></a>
-Download page: [SQL Scripts Manager]
-Release date: ?
-Support Version: ?
-Author: Red Gate
-Free version: Yes
-Prise: No

- - Expert scripts: contains 28 scripts written by expert DBAs, SQL Server MVPs, and Redgate's SQL developers.
- - Accelerated scripting: streamline repeated administration and scripting tasks with quick and easy access to scripts.
- - Customize and extend: easily build custom user interfaces around any T-SQL or IronPython script.

 ## Rapid Database Extractor
 <a id="rapid-database-extractor"></a>